Volunteering in Papua New Guinea

 Climate

-The climate is tropical and pleasant, and can be split into two seasons: the rainy season (December to March) and the dry season (May to October).
-The average temperature is 28°C. Volunteers won’t need thick jackets, layers are useful for air conditioning and cooler evenings.
+The climate is tropical and can be split into two seasons: the rainy season (December to March) and the dry season (May to October).
+The average temperature is 28°C. Volunteers won’t need thick jackets, but layers are useful for air conditioning and cooler evenings.

 Accommodation

 Due to limited suitable housing, the Australian Volunteers Program sources appropriate accommodation on behalf of volunteers.
-Units are mostly housed within secure compounds which are tenanted by other volunteers or expat communities.
-The properties are fully furnished, but often require bedding and other personal effects.
+Units are mostly housed within secure compounds, which are tenanted by other volunteers or expat communities.
+The properties are mostly fully furnished, but often require bedding and other personal effects.

 Transport

-Volunteers are not permitted to use public transport in Papua New Guinea.
-Partner organisations will provide transport for work, and the program provides secure transport services for after hours and weekend use.
+Volunteers are not permitted to use public transport in most locations in Papua New Guinea.
+Partner organisations usually provide transport for work, and the program provides secure transport services for after hours and weekend use.

-Volunteers are not permitted to drive in Papua New Guinea, but this can be discussed on a case by case basis.
-The majority of volunteers, even if permitted, choose not to drive.
+Volunteers are not generally permitted to drive in Papua New Guinea, but this can be discussed on a case-by-case basis.
+Most volunteers, even if permitted, choose not to drive.

 Volunteers need to aware of the reasonable risks of living in Papua New Guinea.

 Violent crime, including armed robbery and carjacking, is common throughout the country, especially in urban areas such as Port Moresby, Lae and Mt Hagen.
-The settlement areas in these centers are particularly dangerous.
-Most of the time crime is opportunistic but organised criminal groups also operate in Papua New Guinea.
+The settlement areas in these centres are particularly dangerous.
+Most of the time, crime is opportunistic but organised criminal groups also operate in Papua New Guinea.

 Tensions between ethnic or clan groups occur periodically, particularly in the Highlands region and in larger urban areas such as Lae and Port Moresby.
 These sometimes lead to outbreaks of tribal fighting, often involving the use of machetes or firearms.
 Disputes can escalate with little warning and can result in destruction of property, disruption to services and injuries or deaths.
 While foreigners are not usually targeted in this violence, volunteers should remain vigilant, stay clear of settlement areas and avoid large crowds or gatherings.